 If you want to avoid vinegar the next time you clean your glass shower door, you can turn to a variety of alternatives, including juicing a few lemons to scrub away those hard water stains!

 Ah, so refreshing to have clean glass shower doors!
+If you like my glass shower door, I purchased it from Glass Shower Direct.

 Did you enjoy our tutorial?
 Let us know what you thought in the comments and share the article if you liked it!